If you're a breastfeeding Mom or have nursed before, you will most likely relate to this:

 Candelilla Wax: This vegan wax made from the candelilla plant helps provide gloss and lubricity to our non-toxic nipple butter.
 This unique wax helps our formula easily glide onto already sensitive, tender nipples.

-Have you experience sore, chapped nipples during breastfeeding?
+Have you experienced sore, chapped nipples during breastfeeding?
 How long did it last?
 How did you treat them?
 Share your stories below!